caius/codebasehq-overview/readme.md

+# Why this project is dead before it was finished

+CodebaseHQ support pointed out that the functionality I was trying to build already exists in their UI - `https://<your domain>.codebasehq.com/tickets/assigned`.
+It's just hidden enough I never found a link to it.

 # CodebaseHQ Overview

 "Simple" HTML file with some javascript contained therein that lets you see all tickets (assigned to you) across all projects in your [codebasehq](http://codebasehq.com/) account.